Skip to main content

 const negative = -10;

-const large = 1000000;
+const large = 1_000_000; // underscore for readability

 const scientific = 1e6; // 1000000 (1 × 10^6)

-JavaScript supports standard arithmetic operations:
+JavaScript also has standard arithmetic operators:

 const a = 10;